Battle of Flamborough Head: Two gunnery duels

-Shortly afterwards, John Paul Jones got the opportunity he had been striving for—not a moment too soon, as his ship had been holed below the waterline and was becoming increasingly unresponsive.
+Shortly afterwards, Jones got the opportunity he had been striving for—not a moment too soon, as his ship had been holed below the waterline and was becoming increasingly unresponsive.
 Serapis jib-boom caught in the rigging of Bonhomme Richards mizzen mast, and Jones immediately led his crew in attaching the two ships together as strongly as they could.
 Seeing the danger, Pearson dropped anchor.
-Because both ships were under sail, when Serapis came to an abrupt halt, Bonhomme Richard would keep going, and with luck, tear free.
+Because both ships were under sail, when Serapis came to an abrupt halt, Bonhomme Richard would keep going and with luck, tear free.
 Jones’ men had been very efficient, so what actually happened was that Bonhomme Richards motion was turned into a rotation, and the two ships, still firmly attached, ended up side by side, facing in opposite directions, their great guns touching each other’s hull planks.
 Better still for Jones, Serapis spare anchor caught in the woodwork of Bonhomme Richards stern, locking the two ships in that extraordinary position.
-Making a virtue of necessity, Pearson’s crew fired broadsides straight into Bonhomme Richards hull, tearing huge holes in its side, and doing terrible damage to the gun decks.
+Pearson fired broadsides straight into Bonhomme Richards hull, tearing huge holes in its side and damaging the gun decks.
 For Jones's boarding plan to succeed, he needed to drive all the Royal Navy sailors from Serapis deck before his ship was destroyed beneath him.
 He had prepared well for such an eventuality, and his men at stations up the masts were equipped both with small guns and with incendiary grenades.
-Three 9-pound guns on the quarterdeck (the rear part of the upper deck) were still usable, although one was on the wrong side, and had to be dragged around.
-Two of these guns were loaded with anti-personnel grapeshot to help drive Pearson's men from the deck, but the third was used with solid bar-shot (see Naval Artillery page) aimed at Serapis mainmast.
+Three 9-pound guns on the quarterdeck (the rear part of the upper deck) were still usable, although one was on the wrong side and had to be dragged around.
+Two of these guns were loaded with anti-personnel grapeshot to help drive Pearson's men from the deck, but the third was used with solid bar-shot aimed at Serapis mainmast.

 By this time, towards 8:30 pm, the moon had risen.
 Moving slowly downwind away from the anchored ships, Pallas and Countess of Scarborough began a second battle of broadsides (which for Pallas meant 16 guns firing just over 130 lb of shot together).
-Hovering in the background, still, were Vengeance and the schooner, with the boarding party which John Paul Jones really needed.
-Captain Landais, of the Alliance, after observing for a time, formed another plan, and set off after Pallas.
+Hovering in the background were Vengeance and the schooner, with the boarding party which Jones really needed.
+After observing for a time, Landais formed another plan and set off after Pallas.
 On the way, Alliance passed the two locked ships, still anchored, still firing broadsides at each other.
-As the direction of shots was now predictable, Captain Landais could safely approach within firing range of Serapis, from the right direction- bow or stern rather than flank.
+As the direction of shots was now predictable, Landais could safely approach within firing range of Serapis, from the right direction- bow or stern rather than flank.
 This he did, firing a broadside including round-shot, bar-shot and grapeshot at Serapis bow.
-Right next to that bow, still, was Bonhomme Richards stern.
+Right next to that bow was Bonhomme Richards stern.
 As much lethal shot hit Jones's men as Pearson’s, and metal also flew along Bonhomme Richards gun deck, killing some of the remaining gunners and wrecking several gun-carriages.
 Landais then continued on his way.